 Mastering Linear Equations in One Variable Questions on the SAT

-Linear function questions demands a deep understanding of real-world scenarios, variable definition and complex function setups, but we will show you a fool-proof way to tackle these problems.
+Linear function questions demand a deep understanding of real-world scenarios, variable definition and complex function setups, but we will show you a fool-proof way to tackle these problems.

 However, the simplicity is deceptive.
 These equations can easily become complex, involving fractions and parentheses and requiring numerous steps to solve.
-The difficulty escalates when equations are compounded with extraneous terms or require manipulations that aren’t immediately apparent.
+The difficulty escalates when equations are compounded with extraneous terms or require manipulations that are not immediately apparent.

-Solving single-variable linear equation problems isn't just about finding the right answer; it's about understanding the logical process that leads to that answer.
+Solving single-variable linear equation problems is not just about finding the right answer; it is about understanding the logical process that leads to that answer.
 By following our 4-step process below, you will learn to systematically solve these problems every time, no matter how complex they seem.

 Step 1: Simplify Each Side of the Equation